 Trust me when I tell you this: I’ve tried many red dots on the hunt for perfection.
 Without a doubt, the Aimpoint PRO is the complete package.

-The Primary Arms SLX 1-6×24 is an inexpensive scope that outperforms all other competitors in its price grouping.
+The Primary Arms SLX 1-6×24 is an inexpensive low power variable optic (LPVO) that outperforms all other competitors in its price grouping.

 This scope has continued to impress me since the day I got it.

 Here’s why the Primary Arms SLX 1-6×24 is one of the best scopes you can purchase for under $500…

 The clarity on the Primary Arms SLX 1-6×24 is far better than I was expecting when I first purchased the scope.